izzyacademy/log4shell-mitigation/README.md

 ```

-3. You can also delete the JndiLookup class from the classpath:
+3. You can also delete the JndiLookup class from the classpath for the affected versions:

 ```bash